cminatti/phpGSB/Readme.md

 ## Installation

+1. You have to install protocol buffers php extension:  https://pecl.php.net/package/protocolbuffers
-1. Enter database details into install.php (Replace DATABASE_USERNAME, DATABASE_NAME and DATABASE_PASSWORD with respective information)
+2. Enter database details into install.php (Replace DATABASE_USERNAME, DATABASE_NAME and DATABASE_PASSWORD with respective information)
-2. Run install.php
+3. Run install.php
-3. Look at listupdater.php and lookup.php example files for basic methods on using the system.
+4. Look at listupdater.php and lookup.php example files for basic methods on using the system.
-4. If you choose to use listupdater.php as-is then set it as a cron job/scheduled task to run every minute. *(It won't actually update every minute but is required incase of backoff procedures and timeouts)*
+5. If you choose to use listupdater.php as-is then set it as a cron job/scheduled task to run every minute. *(It won't actually update every minute but is required incase of backoff procedures and timeouts)*

 ## FAQ